nhsuk/pharmacy-data-etl/doc/architecture/decisions/0004-make-etl-re-entrant.md

 ## Context

-If the ETL if is interrupted it will need to start over again, i.e.
-If a 6 hour ETL is stopped in the 5th hour, restarting will take another 6 hours to finish.
+If the ETL if is interrupted it will need to start over again, i.e. a 6 hour ETL is stopped in the 5th hour, restarting will take another 6 hours to finish.

 ## Decision